fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Prophet took up a handful of pebbles and shouting at Quraysh "Defaced be those faces!", he hurled the pebbles at them, conscious that he was hurling disaster.
 Then he gave the order to charge.

-    Thou threwest not when thou tbreu/est, but it was God that threw.
+     And you (Muhammad SAW) threw not when you did throw but it was God that threw.
+     Quran, surah Al-Anfal (The Spoils of War) 8

 These words were part of the Revelation which came immediately after the battle.